ocelot-inc/tarantool/doc/sphinx/book/box/box_space.rst

         ``field-value(s)``, a new one is inserted with initial counter value set to ``1``.

+        Deprecation notice: This function will not be supported in Tarantool version 1.7.

         Parameters: :samp:`{space_object}` = an :ref:`object reference <index-object_reference>`;
         :codeitalic:`field-value(s)` (type = Lua table or scalar) = values which must match the primary key.